wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 # Introduction {#intro}

-(For Rob: Feel free to edit for accuracy, but no need to expound too much; we refer to the full specification URI later.)

-Protocol Buffers ("protobufs") were introduced in 2008 as a free, open source, platform-independent mechanism for transport and storage of structured data.
-Their use has become increasingly common.
+Protocol Buffers ("protobufs") were introduced in 2008 as a free, open source, platform-independent mechanism for transport and storage of structured data: their use has become increasingly common and Protobuf implementations exist in many languages (C++, C#, Dart, Go, Java, Kotlin, Objective-C, Python, JavaScript, Ruby, Swift, and perhaps others).
+See {{PROTOBUF-WEBSITE}} for more information.

-The specification for protobufs generally includes an interface definition language and a code generator so that clients and servers understanding the structured data can be easily crafted and deployed.
+Protobuf consists of an interface definition language, wire encoding formats, and language-specific implementations (typically involving a generated API) so that clients and servers can be easily deployed using a common schema.
+Protobuf supports wire formats for interchange: {{BINARY-FORMAT}}, which is optimized for wire efficiency, and {{JSON-FORMAT}}, which maps the Protobuf schema onto a JSON structure.

 Serialized objects are occasionally transported within media that make use of media types (see {{RFC2045}} et seq) to identify payloads.
 Accordingly, current and historical media types used for this purpose would benefit from registration.
 This document requests those registrations of IANA.

 # Payload Description {#description}